 An analytics tool can help you determine your target audience

 Sometimes before you launch, you may have a specific target audience in mind.
-However, when you launch your app (perhaps as a minimum viable product), you may find that it appeals to a totally different audience!
+However, when you launch your custom mobile app startup (perhaps as a minimum viable product), you may find that it appeals to a totally different audience!

 You can use analytics to check the demographics of your key audience.
 How old are they?
 Do they have children?
 Where do they live?
 What type of mobile phone are they using?
 You can then factor this information into your strategic roadmap and advertising campaigns.